-About 10 percent of men and 30 percent of women in developed countries consult health practitioners for venous signs and symptoms.
-In most of the cases, these persons are usually found with one or multiple risk factors that underlie their conditions such as excess weight, heredity, professions requiring them to stand or sit for long periods and previous injuries or traumas.
+About 10 percent of men and 30 percent of women in developed countries consult health practitioners for a varicose veins diagnosis.
+In most of the cases, these persons are usually found with one or multiple risk factors that underlie their conditions.
+Factors such as excess weight, heredity, professions requiring them to stand or sit for long periods and previous injuries or traumas.

-Varicose veins when left untreated can evolve and result into further complications including skin pigmentation, eczema, chronic edema, leg ulcerations and feelings of tiredness and heaviness in the legs.
+Varicose veins when left untreated can evolve and result into further complications.
+These include skin pigmentation, eczema, chronic edema, leg ulcerations and feelings of tiredness and heaviness in the legs.

-Varicose veins may point towards deeper seated problems which may pose danger not only to the circulation system but the entire body as well.
+Varicose veins diagnosis may point towards deeper seated problems.
+Always get a check up from a professional to ensure all is OK.
+A deeper problem can pose danger not only to the circulation system but also the entire body.
 This means an early diagnosis is essential so that you do not suffer the graduated consequences of the condition.

-According to the American Society for Vascular Surgery, about 20 to 25 million Americans suffer varicose veins a majority of them being women.
-In the Vascular Disease Foundation Newsletter of Spring 2005, it was established that vein disorders has led to many people missing out on work than arterial diseases.
+According to the American Society for Vascular Surgery, about 20 to 25 million Americans suffer varicose veins.
+The majority of sufferers being women.
+In the Vascular Disease Foundation Newsletter of Spring 2005, it was established that vein disorders has led to many people missing out on work.

-Your veins may be tiny but each one are a series of one way valves that allow blood flow in one direction only and hence stop it from flowing backwards.
-It’s when these valves weaken and cease to work properly that blood can leak, flow backwards and collect in the veins causing them to become swollen and enlarged … varicose veins!
+Your veins may be tiny but each one is part of a series of one way valves that allow blood flow in one direction only.
+They are there to pump blood back to the heart and hence prevent it from flowing backwards.
+It’s when these valves weaken and cease to work properly that blood can leak, flow backwards and collect in the veins.
+The result causes them to become swollen and enlarged … varicose veins!

 There are two main types of varicose veins; primary and secondary.
-While primary varicose veins are associated with gender heredity, age, weight among other risk factors, secondary varicose veins are caused by deep vein occlusion.
-This causes the blood flow to shift to the superficial veins leading to dilatation, valve insufficiency and elongation.
+Primary varicose veins are associated with gender heredity, age, weight among other risk factors.
+Secondary varicose veins however are caused by deep vein occlusion.
+This causes the blood flow to shift to the superficial veins.
+This, in turn, leads to dilatation, valve insufficiency and elongation.
 In its advanced stages, varicose veins cause chronic venous insufficiency.

-Duplex ultrasound – This is a vascular procedure which is done to assess the structure of the leg veins and blood flow.
-The reason why it is called duplex is because two modes of ultrasound are employed; Doppler and B-mode.
-The Doppler probe evaluates the direction and velocity of blood flow in the veins whereas the B-mode transducer which looks like a microphone helps in obtaining an image of the vein or veins under study.
+This is a vascular procedure which is done to assess the structure of the leg veins and blood flow.
+Duplex is so called because two modes of ultrasound are employed; Doppler and B-mode.
+The Doppler probe evaluates the direction and velocity of blood flow in the veins.
+Alternatively, the B-mode transducer looks like a microphone and helps in obtaining an image of the vein under study.

-Magnetic resonance venography – This is a diagnostic procedure which uses radio frequencies, a large magnet and a computer to produce images of structures and organs in the body.
+This is a procedure which uses radio frequencies, a large magnet and a computer to produce images of structures and organs in the body.
 To visualize the veins, the system uses intravenous contrast dye and magnetic resonance technology.
-The contrast dye makes the blood vessels appear opaque on x-ray images thereby allowing the doctor to see the affected vessels clearly.
+The contrast dye makes the blood vessels appear opaque on x-ray images therefore allowing the doctor to see the affected vessels clearly.